-The System has not recognized the other post-employment benefit (OPEB) expense or obligation which is required in accordance with accounting principles generally accepted in the United States of America and under Government Accounting Standards Board (GASB) Statement No. 45, to be recorded in the proprietary fund financial statements.
-The effects of that departure on the financial statements are not reasonably determinable.
-The System has also not disclosed the descriptive information about the other post-employment benefits required by standards.
+The System has not recognized the pension and other post-employment benefit (OPEB) expenses, obligations and disclosures which are required in accordance with accounting principles generally accepted in the United States of America and under Government Accounting Standards Board (GASB), to be recorded in the business-type activities and proprietary fund financial statements, due to the unavailability of information.
+The effect of these departures on the financial statements are not reasonably determinable.